PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Optional-Features.md

 # Enable an optional feature in all new module manifests created with
 # New-ModuleManifest in the current and future PowerShell sessions for any user
 # in PowerShell.
-Enable-OptionalFeature -Name OptionalFeature2 -NewModuleManifests -UserScope AllUsers
+Enable-OptionalFeature -Name OptionalFeature2 -For AllUsers -InNewModuleManifests

 # Output:
 # None